confluentinc/kafka-rest/docs/config.rst

 Security Configuration Options
 --------------------------------

-REST Proxy supports SSL for securing communication between REST clients and the REST Proxy (HTTPS), and both SSL and SASL to secure communication between RESt Proxy and Apache Kafka.
+REST Proxy supports SSL for securing communication between REST clients and the REST Proxy (HTTPS), and both SSL and SASL to secure communication between REST Proxy and Apache Kafka.

 Configuration Options for HTTPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^